Modernizing web and print product strategies to increase readership rates

 As Editor-in-Chief of Michigan State University’s student newspaper, I planned and facilitated new product strategies for print and web, better aligning the way The State News presented its journalism through various platforms and our mission.
-I worked with editors This led to a significant increase in readership and award-winning print issues.
+This led to a significant increase in readership and award-winning print issues.

 When I became Editor-in-Chief of Michigan State's student newspaper in 2019, my top priority was redesigning the website.
 The design hadn't been touched in years and it had a slew of problems that had piled up over the years.
 As I started working on the redesign, I began thinking about how our products as a whole were (and weren't) supporting our mission.